National Indigenous Peoples Day and Floe Edge, Naujaat

 Prices are quoted in CA$, per person based on two people sharing a twin room or one person in a single room.
 Actual prices may vary depending based on the availability of flights, accommodation and tours.
 An accurate price will be quoted to you at the time of your inquiry.

 The Arctic Circle awaits you!
 Board your flight to Naujaat (formerly Repulse Bay) and head north.
-Today we will fly straight north over and above Hudson Bay to this small hamlet, home to approximately 1,000 people.
+There will be a short stop in both Churchill (30 mins) and Rankin Inlet (1:50).
+We will have the opportunity to leave the airport and explore Rankin and visit a well regarded craft store where you may purchase souvenirs.
 Naujaat lies directly on top of the Arctic Circle in central Nunavut.
 The Arctic Circle is a line that delineates the points on the earth’s surface north of which the sun is above the horizon for 24 hours on June 21, and entirely below the horizon for 24 hours on December 21.
 Naujaat is the only North American community located on the Arctic Circle and it is here that the Arctic Circle cairn stands, a symbol that marks the Arctic Circle’s location.

 The Inuktitut name for Repulse Bay is Naujaat, which means “nesting place for seagulls”.
 Nesting grounds are located on cliffs five kilometres north of the community and every June the area is occupied by thousands of seagulls, as well as snow birds, loons, eider ducks, longtail ducks, and jaegers.